gridlocdev/v/vlib/x/ttf/README.md

 	raw
 }
 ```
-Use this level only if you want achieve particular result on text rendering.
+Use this level only if you want to achieve particular result on text rendering.

 ### draw_text_block
 Draw text block draw a justified and indented block of multiline text in the bitmap.